 Useful ‘weed’ websites include:

-- Weeds – Department of Agriculture and Food, Western Australia
+- Weeds – Department of Primary Industries and Regional Development, Western Australia

 - Weeds – Biosecurity Queensland

 - Weeds in Australia – Australian Government